 Within five years of graduation, nearly 1/3 of graduates begin looking for better-paying jobs.

-Student loans for seminary students have skyrocketed in recent years, and when combined with undergraduate debt it’s not unusual for seminary students to walk across the stage owing eighty to one hundred thousand dollars!
+Student loans for seminary students have skyrocketed in recent years (click here to find out about the solutions we suggest in some cases), and when combined with undergraduate debt it’s not unusual for seminary students to walk across the stage owing eighty to one hundred thousand dollars!
 Sadly, one in four seminary graduates has this kind of student debt.

 While such high amounts of educational debt may be manageable in some professions, it can cause significant hardship for those in ministry.
 Few of these seminary grads will land well-paying positions in large, established churches.
 And smaller churches can’t afford more generous salaries to help them pay off their debt.
 Consequently, many seminary graduates are strapped with debt and smaller churches suffer from a real shortage of trained workers.